tymeart/moosic/log.md

 My thoughts, struggles, notes while building this project.

+### April 26th, 2018
+Paused and realized the most important feature of this app is playing music, so I switched gears to focus on that.
+Set up my audio player buttons (play, pause, previous, next) and got the main button to toggle between the play icon and pause icon on click!
+Then I created a function using a `ref` to actually play the audio.
+I'm not sure how using refs looked like before, but with React 16.3, it seems pretty straightforward.
+Combined the icon toggling and audio playing into one onClick function.
+I need to rename things for clarity though.
+And maybe move to/remove things from my Redux store?

 ### April 19th, 2018
 Moving from passing the Redux store to every component that needs access to it to using react-redux's `connect` was not bad.
 I had to review what to pass `mapStateToProps` and `mapDispatchToProps` and what they return, but the hardest part has already been done (setting up actions & reducers and connecting to the React components).
 It's been good practice getting familiar with react-redux.